launchdarkly/terraform-provider-launchdarkly/website/docs/r/custom_role.html.markdown

 - `description` - (Optional) The description of the custom role.

+- `base_permissions` - (Optional) The base permission level.
+For example, reader or no access
 - `policy_statements` - (Required) The custom role policy block.
 To learn more, read [Policies in custom roles](https://docs.launchdarkly.com/docs/policies-in-custom-roles).

 Custom role `policy_statements` blocks are composed of the following arguments: